MLXIO

 The new MacBook Pro is expected to switch from mini-LED to OLED, which would mark the first time Apple has used OLED in a Mac.
 Apple already uses OLED in the iPhone, iPad, and Apple Watch, but the Mac has stayed on a different path.

-The technical change matters because OLED can turn individual pixels completely off.
+The technical change matters because OLED display technology can turn individual pixels completely off.
 Mini-LED still relies on a backlight system.
 That means the rumored MacBook Pro could deliver true blacks, higher contrast, and potentially more vibrant colors than today’s screens.

 Area Current MacBook Pro direction Rumored redesign